techybolek/platform/products/apimgt/modules/samples/YoutubeFeeds/README.txt

 9. Login as the user "subscriber1" with password "subscriber1".
 Click on the "Applications" tab at the top of the page, and create a new application.
 Provide any name you prefer.

-10. Now click on the "APIs" tab at the top of the page, select the "TwitterSearch" API and subscribe to it using the newly created application.
+10. Now click on the "APIs" tab at the top of the page, select the "YoutubeFeeds" API and subscribe to it using the newly created application.
 Go to the "My Subscriptions" tab and select your application.
 Click on the "Generate" option in the box titled "Production" to obtain an Application key.